-- 1. Unscrew hose 1 and drive the vehicle forward and backward about 33 ft/10 m to distribute the liquid sealant in the tires evenly. - Repeat the procedure.
+- Unscrew the filling hose 2 from the wheel and drive the vehicle forward and backward approx. 33 ft/10 m to distribute the liquid sealant in the tire evenly. - 2.
+Inflate the tire again with the compressor.

-If an air pressure of 26 psi/180 kPa still cannot be reached, the tire is too severely damaged.
-Please contact the nearest MINI Dealer.◀
+If an inflation pressure of 26 psi/180 kPa still cannot be reached, the tire is too heavily damaged.
+Please contact the nearest MINI dealer. ◀